AmitMadaan367/pdf2csv/README.md

 # pdf2csv and pdf2json

-# requirements of this project
+# Requirements of this project

 python-3.7.4